Fast Food Nation by Eric Schloss provides great insight on the methods -and ills- of fast food chains.

 Giving out a toy with a meal can double or triple the sale of the meal, a study showed.

 Fast food have been tremendously successful in attracting children: 90% of American children between 3 and 9 years visit McDonald every single month.

 Beginning from the end of the nineties fast food has penetrated into American schools.

 Many schools indeed, with little public funding, can only finance themselves through contracts with private companies.

 And the most interested companies?
 Soda pops and fast food chains.

-Many schools even use school materials that is sponsored by private corporation.
-In one instance a study funded by the American Coal Foudation stated that greenhouse effect is beneficial to the planet.
+Many schools even use school materials that is sponsored by a private corporation.
+In one instance a study funded by the American Coal Foudation stated that the greenhouse effect is beneficial to the planet.

 Employment Policies to Exploit Weak